-The Hawaii Undergraduate Initiative (HUI) is a program for incoming freshmen committed to attending the University of Hawaii at Manoa in Fall 2019.
+The Hawaii Undergraduate Initiative (HUI) is a program for incoming freshmen committed to attending the University of Hawaii at Manoa in Fall 2020.
 HUI strives to develop college students with a capacity for leadership.
 Through summer academic coursework, workshops, speakers, co-curricular activities and mentorship opportunities, HUI will prepare incoming UHM freshmen to become confident leaders on campus, in their community, and in their profession.
-This year’s program will take place from July 1 – August 9.
-Summer tuition, fees, and books are paid for by the HUI program.
-The HUI 2019 Application Form is now available and can be accessed at https://goo.gl/forms/jtU81GexZ8EkcPFw2.
-The deadline to apply is April 26, 2019 by 11:59pm.
+Applicants must be (1) accepted as a Fall 2020 incoming UHM freshman and (2) available to participate in the HUI summer program July 6 – August 14, 2020.
+The application is available online at https://forms.gle/K8izNG9ohxoQYTZY7.
+The deadline to apply is Friday, April 24, 2020 by 11:59 pm.

 Hawaii AgDiscovery Program

 Hawaii AgDiscovery is a great opportunity for high school students in grades 9, 10, and 11 who are interested in agricultural science and related careers.
 If selected, students have an amazing experience planned for them: staying at the UH Manoa Campus and exploring agriculture through hands-on activities throughout Oahu Island.
 Hawaii AgDiscovery curriculum includes plant science, horticulture, entomology, wildlife sciences, veterinary sciences, traditional agriculture, dog detection, and more.
 The AgDiscovery Program 2020 online application is now open at www.aphis.usda.gov/agdiscovery.
 The deadline to apply is March 20, 2020.